Reporting Taxicab and Vehicle-For-Hire Discrimination

 - Potential passengers because of their race or national origin; and

 - Potential passengers because of their sexual orientation or gender identity.

 Additionally, on-duty traditional taxicab drivers without a current fare must stop for a potential passenger in a wheelchair who is hailing a taxicab and ask if the individual wants a ride.
 If the taxicab is not accessible and the wheelchair not able to fit into the taxicab, the driver must offer to call dispatch to send an accessible taxicab, if the driver works for a company that has accessible taxicabs.

 File a Complaint

-When submitting a complaint of discrimination against a taxicab driver, try to capture as much of the following as possible to assist with our investigation:
+When submitting a complaint of discrimination, try to capture as much of the following as possible to assist with our investigation: